Dahzt/eaglerC-r-v1.2.5/README.md

-This is just the source code inside a .zip file.
+This is just the source code of eaglercraft 1.2.5

-**All credits go to Peytonplayz595**
+**I did not make this, All credits go to Peytonplayz595**